FAQ

 What is an Endowment Fund?

-An Endowment Fund is created when the original gift is invested and will grow over time with only the income (interest) from the fund being given out to the causes you love.
+An Endowment Fund is created when the original gift is invested and will grow over time with only the income (interest) from the fund being given out to chosen cause areas.
 The Fund will be invested and it will support the local community forever.

 See how it works in our interactive fund calculator here.